-In 2006, Ciber, at CTO Meffert's, CTO Kurt's and thus the City's MOT's request, subcontracted the deployment of cameras manufactured by Veracent and purchased from Dell into the City's crime camera system.
+In 2006, Ciber, at CTO Meffert's, CTO Kurt's and thus the City's MOT's request, intentionally and in concert with the City Defendants subcontracted the deployment of cameras manufactured by Veracent and purchased from Dell into the City's crime camera system.
 The MOT had full knowledge that Plaintiffs' Contract was in place for the deployment of cameras and that the Contract minimums had not yet been met.

-The Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, installed the Veracent/Dell camera systems ordered by Kurt and Meffert in the City as directed by the City, the City Employee Defendants, the Ciber Defendants, Veracent, the Imagine Defendants and/or NetMethods in direct competition with Plaintiffs.
+The Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, installed the Veracent/Dell camera systems ordered by Kurt and Meffert in the City as intentionally and in concert directed by the City, the City Employee Defendants, the Ciber Defendants, Veracent, the Imagine Defendants and/or NetMethods in direct competition with Plaintiffs.